adamstavely/shiny-waddle/test-harness/docs/USER_GUIDE.md

 ## Conclusion

-Heimdall provides a comprehensive testing framework for validating access control, data behavior, contracts, and dataset health.
+Heimdall provides a comprehensive testing framework for validating access control, contracts, and dataset health.
 With support for RBAC, ABAC, Zero Trust Architecture, and extensive customization through validators, Heimdall can be adapted to test a wide variety of applications and security requirements.

 This guide covers the basics of using Heimdall.
 For more detailed information, refer to the specialized guides mentioned in the Additional Resources section.